Prospective graduate student interested in joining our lab? Check our Contact page

 Now Post-doc at the University of Notre Dame

-Andrew Rubio - MS April 2019 (SIUC)
+Andrew Rubio - MS (April 2019, SIUC)

 I attended SUNY Oswego for my undergraduate, obtaining a Bachelor of Science in Zoology.
 My ultimate goal is to utilize the knowledge I receive throughout my education and carry out research projects that will contribute to the conservation and management of endangered species.
 I am especially interested in the conservation of Neotropical amphibians.
 At Southern Illinois university, I aspire to better understand the effects that chytridiomycosis has had and continues to have on amphibians.
 I am also interest in how ecosystems are altered due to the reduction of amphibian diversity.
 I am hoping that my research here will pave way in developing adequate conservation plans that will help conserve and reduce the loss of amphibian diversity.
+Andrew received a PhD with Kyle Summers at ECU.

 I attended SUNY Oswego for my undergraduate, obtaining a Bachelor of Science in Zoology.
 My ultimate goal is to utilize the knowledge I receive throughout my education and carry out research projects that will contribute to the conservation and management of endangered species.
 I am especially interested in the conservation of Neotropical amphibians.
 At Southern Illinois university, I aspire to better understand the effects that chytridiomycosis has had and continues to have on amphibians.
 I am also interest in how ecosystems are altered due to the reduction of amphibian diversity.
 I am hoping that my research here will pave way in developing adequate conservation plans that will help conserve and reduce the loss of amphibian diversity.
+Andrew received a PhD with Kyle Summers at ECU.

-David Burkart - MS December 2015 (SIUC)
+David Burkart - MS (December 2015, SIUC)

 I come from North Carolina, home of everything great and wonderful from Krispy Kreme donuts to the world's highest salamander diversity.
 Luckily it was the latter, not the former, that caught my interest during my formative years and inspired my passion for nature, particularly, herpetology.
 I received my B.S. in Biological Sciences from N.C.
 State University.
 Following my graduation, I pursued varied dreams by conducting field work in both the southeast and South America in between touring the United States in a rock and roll band.
 My interests in both herpetology and conservation channeled my pursuits towards studying chytridiomycosis, eventually leading me to the Catenazzi lab at SIU.
 Here I have focused my efforts on the natural methods that make frogs resistant to the disease and how these can be applied towards mitigation strategies.
 In particular, I am investigating why two closely related species of marsupial frog differ in their response to chytridiomycosis - one is resistant and one susceptible.
 Using analytical techniques like mass spectrometry and next generation DNA sequencing, I identified the compositions of each species' antimicrobial peptides and cutaneous bacterial symbionts, two amphibian defense mechanisms that have been linked to chytridiomycosis resistance.